KodoPengin/Collection-of-IP-addresses/README.md

 # Installation
 Block Ipv4 from the list in your (Server) Firewall, htacesss or other scripts.
 It's an individual thing.

-# Description Spyware Services in Games
-Spyware Services in Games contains IPv4 addresses from which the following things start:
-Telemetry, Spyware, Data Pipelines, Mass collecting of user data, Breaching pricacy services, Banner and Advertising, Crashylytics, Trackingpixel/Cookies

-# Installation
-Block Ipv4 from the list in your (Server) Firewall, PI-Hole e.g. It's also an individual thing.

 # Copyright, Support & License
 GameIndustry.eu is the original source of published files.
 If the files (or components) are from somewhere else (maybe modified), they are not from me.